WILDFLOWER HOME PAGE SEARCH BY PLANT NAME BROWN/GREEN FLOWERS CONTACT US

 subalpine, alpine.
 Meadows,

 openings.
 Summer.
-The symmetry and beauty of Frasera speciosa flowers is apparent, but a closer look reveals some fascinating floral appendages: Each petal has two elliptical bulges composed of a myriad of minute vertical hairs.
-These are covered by horizontal fringe tipped in lavender.
-The fringe is easy to see on all four petals; the horizontal green bulges are best seen in the far left petal under the lavender fringe. |
+The overall symmetry and beauty of Frasera speciosa flowers is apparent, but a closer look reveals some fascinating floral appendages: Each petal has two elliptical bulges composed of a myriad of minute vertical hairs.
+These are covered by horizontal fringe with lavender tips.
+The fringe can be seen on all four petals; the horizontal green bulges are best seen in the far left petal under the lavender fringe. |

 |